Computational-Genomics-BSC/GenomeAnonymizer/README.md

 ## Command Line Options

-Common parameters:
+Essential parameters:
 - `-in`: Normal sample input BAM/CRAM file
 - `-it`: Tumor sample input BAM/CRAM file
-- `-o, --output`: Output prefix for the output BAM files
+- `-o`: Output prefix for the output BAM files
-- `-r, --reference`: Reference genome FASTA file
+- `-r`: Reference genome FASTA file
-- `-t, --threads`: Number of threads to use for processing (default is 12)
+- `-t`: Number of threads to use for processing (default is 12)
 - `-tmpDir`: Temporary directory for intermediate files, to be used when access to `/tmp` is not available
 - `-h`: Display help information